EoghannIrving/mindloom/README.md

 ```bash
 python record_energy.py 3 Joyful
 ```
-Energy is scored 1-5 and mood accepts one of Sad, Meh, Okay or Joyful.
+Energy is scored 1-5 and mood accepts Sad, Meh, Okay, Calm, or Joyful.
 Every invocation appends a timestamped check-in to `data/energy_log.yaml`, so you can capture multiple entries per day while the planner and `/daily-tasks` always use the most recent one.
 Requesting a next-task suggestion via `/plan?mode=next_task`